May Bass Lure Fishing Blog "Into the Darkness" - Bass Lures UK

-The May Fishing Boom in Cornwall
+The May Fishing Boom

 Night Fishing: The Ultimate Game-Changer

 While daytime fishing in May offers plenty of action, the real magic happens after dark.
-Night fishing flips a switch in the bass’s behavior, turning cautious fish into aggressive hunters.
+Night fishing flips a switch in the bass’s behaviour, turning cautious fish into aggressive hunters.
 Under the glow of a bright moon, rivers, estuaries, and the sea light up, creating ideal conditions for night bass fishing.
-You don’t need to stay out until 2 or 3 AM—disrupting your sleep isn’t the goal.
+You don’t need to stay out until 2 or 3 AM.
+Disrupting your sleep isn’t the goal.
 Instead, extend your session an hour or two past dusk or try fishing at first light.
 This small adjustment can yield incredible results, especially in May when bass are keyed into sandeels.

 Where and How to Fish for Bass in May